drhelius/Gearsystem/README.md

 - *Command Line Usage*: ```gearsystem [rom_file] [symbol_file]```
 - *Mouse Cursor*: Automatically hides when hovering main output window or when Main Menu is disabled.
 - *BIOS*: Gearsystem can run with or without a BIOS.
 You can optionally load a BIOS and enable it.
 It is possible to run the title included in the BIOS by setting *Media Slot* to *None* in the *Emulator* menu.
 This will emulate a machine without any media plugged in.
+- *Overscan*: For a precise representation of the original image using Overscan Top+Bottom and 4:3 Pixel Aspect Ratio is recommended.
+Game Gear will ignore any overscan settings.

 ## Build Instructions